Discovering Niche Perfumeries in Paris

 The assistant was apologetic for the overwhelming smell of wax or some sort of floor polish that greeted me; the store had just had a make-over and spruce up.
 While not the ideal atmos to smell perfumes, I had a relaxed 3/4 hour masking the polish sniffing new kids on the block for Sens Unique such as British house Ex-Idolo as well as Jacques Fath, followed by Aedes de Venustas, Pure Distance and Majda Bekkali, whose Mon Nom est Rouge (oriental tabac blonde rose) I almost purchased.

 Armed with a million smelling strips, I vowed to return next time in Paris.
-This small but friendly and packed perfumery is a must as it showcases truly niche perfume brands and is so laid back you just want to hang out idling away Paris time however short your city visit.
+This small, but friendly and packed perfumery is a must as it showcases truly niche perfume brands and is so laid back you just want to hang out idling away Paris time however short your city visit.

-17 Rue des Francs Bourgeois, 75004 Paris
+13 Rue des Francs Bourgeois, 75004 Paris

-L’Artisan Parfumeur
+4. L’Artisan Parfumeur

 32 Rue du Bourg Tibourg, 75004 Paris

-L’Artisan has its loyal tribe and for me is a must-go-visit when in Paris but I know that its output hasn’t curried much favour with certain critics in recent years.
+L’Artisan has its loyal tribe and for me is a must-go-visit when in Paris, but I know that its output hasn’t curried much favour with certain critics in recent years.
 That said, it’s such a pleasure to enter its Rue du Bourg Tibourg store for its clean lines, beautiful black shopfront and its verdant counters sprouting plants.

-Bon Parfumeur
+5. Bon Parfumeur

 11 Rue des Francs Bourgeois, 75004 Paris

-A relaxed atmosphere where you can have fun trialing and testing out combinations that suit you and where no judgement is passed whichever combo you opt for.
+The store has a relaxed atmosphere where you can have fun trialing and testing out combinations that suit you and where no judgement is passed whichever combo you opt for.

 In a similar spirit of pioneering, the original set of fragrances were created by new, upcoming noses and selected by somewhat greater nez.
 A kind of democracy entering the established Parisian perfumery world.

-Perfumery photos: ©olentium 2018.
+Perfumery photos: ©olentium.